-A guest post by Janeen Haliwell
+A personal growth get-away on the Island of Women.
+Guest post by Janeen Haliwell

 The year I turned 50 I realized that, like all women my age, I’ve done my share of moving forward over time.